Unosquare-CoE-JavaScript/isaac-paz/javascript/04 Multithreaded Javascript/1.- Introduction (17)/readme.md

 console.log(Object === FrameObject);// Returns false
-console.log(new Object() instanceof FrameObject); // Return false console.log(FrameObject.name); //Have the same name propery
+console.log(new Object() instanceof FrameObject); // Return false console.log(FrameObject.name); //Have the same name property
 ```

 - In NodeJS realms can be constructed with vm.createContext()